Pradyuman7/ChattingDemoApp/README.md

 ![screenshot_20170420-203130](https://user-images.githubusercontent.com/41565823/47961087-08fba280-e004-11e8-81f0-4e9262f593c7.png)
 ![screenshot_20170420-203201](https://user-images.githubusercontent.com/41565823/47961088-09943900-e004-11e8-979c-0d239cf27658.png)

+This is how the app would look something like, after finsishing.
+You can improve UI and add more things, this is just a simple, demo implementation of Firebase, for making a real time chat app.

 # Chatting Demo App

 This is a demo app requested by people on stack overflow, to show how to create a real time chatting app using Firebase, with source code and necessary starting information below: